Introduction Mecoptera General Boreidae General Panorpidae Species Literature

 Panorpa vulgaris, larva

-Panorpa vulgaris, freshly hatched ♂
+Panorpa communis, freshly hatched ♂

 The behavior is striking, being beasts with bravado.
 Very striking landing somewhere on a leaf, a few times more moving the wings and walk around.
 It looks like they are afraid of nothing.
 What sometimes bad ends.
 I saw a Scorpion fly landing on a leaf where there was a European hornet on, it approached the hornet with wing-beats.
 The wasp was not impressed, grabbed the fly and did eat it without any problem.